Constraining Black Hole Parameters from Shadow and Inner-Shadow Morphology Considering Effects from Thick Disk Accretion Flows: Spacetime Constraints from Measurements of the Shadow and Inner-Shadow Features

-We study how measurements of the shadow and inner-shadow morphology could be used to constrain black hole charge, $q$, and viewing inclination, $i$ and emission co-latitude $s$.
-We use a black hole that is assumed to have an accurate measurement of its $M/D$, but is uncertain in its emission geometry, inclination and charge; as is the case of \sgra \citep[][]{EHTC_SgrA_VI,keck_sgra}.
-We will assume a known $M/D$ of $3.78\;\mu as$, though the main takeaways of our results are generic and can be re-scaled for black holes of other known $M/D$.
+We study how measurements of the shadow and inner-shadow morphology could be used to constrain $q$, $i$, and $s$.
+Assuming a precise measurement of the black hole's $M/D$.
+We will assume a known $M/D$ of $3.78\;\mu as$, though the main takeaways of our results are generic and can be re-scaled to other values of $M/D$.
+This scenario is relevant for observations of systems with a well constrained mass like that of \sgra \citep[see][]{keck_sgra}.

-First, we show the relationship between $\alpha_h$ and observer inclination in \autoref{fig:inner_shadow_morphology} for different values of $q$.
-The top panel shows a monotonically decreasing trend of asymmetry, $\alpha_h$, with inclination.
-This trend is very well described by a parabola for values of $i\in[0\degree,50\degree]$.
-At most, we find a fractional deviation of $4\%$ from this trend on all values of $q\in[0,1]$ and $s\in[0\degree,30\degree]$.
-The insensitivity of this behavior to changing values in charge and emission geometry reveals a reliable way to discern the accretion disk's viewing inclination from inner-shadow asymmetry.
+First, we show the relationship between $\alpha_h$ and the observer's inclination in \autoref{fig:inner_shadow_morphology}.
+The top panel shows a monotonically decreasing trend in $\alpha_h$ with changing $i$, for $q\in[0,1]$ and $s\in[0\degree,30\degree]$.
+This trend is very well described by a parabola for values of $i\in[0\degree,50\degree]$ where, at most, we find a fractional deviation of $4\%$.
+This behavior suggests a reliable way to measure $i$ from $\alpha_h$.